The goal of the training is to make you, the firearm professional, a competent

 and the pitfalls of testimony)

-Additional testing is available for accreditation after the seminar as
+Testing is available for accreditation after the seminar as a Certified

-a Certified Firearm Specialist .
-Cost for the series of 14 online tests
+Firearm Specialist .
+A series of 14 online tests for CFS certification

 To register for this course contact IFSA at (813) 422-4674, or email us